1991–92 Russian gubernatorial elections: Chuvashia

-Presidential elections in Chuvashia were held on 8 December 1991.
+A presidential election was held in Chuvashia on 8 December 1991.
 Former communist nomenklatura was represented by Leonid Prokopyev, former chairman of the Chuvash SSR council of ministers (1975–89).
 He won a plurality in the first round, surpassing activist of "Chuvash National Revival" movement, member of the Supreme Soviet Atner Khuzangai, Chairman of the Supreme Soviet Eduard Kubarev and leader of agricultural workers' union Pyotr Ivantayev.
 To win in the runoff, which held on 22 December 1991, a candidate needed to gather more than 50% of the vote.
 As neither Prokopyev, nor Khuzangai won, the presidency remained vacant until December 1993, when former Justice Minister of Russia Nikolay Fyodorov won the recall election.